epiqueras/getsy/README.md

 The function returns a promise that resolves to a Getsy object on success and rejects if it was unable to load the requested page.

 Getsy objects have a method `getMe` for scraping the resource's contents.
 This method is just a wrapper over the jQuery function so you can chain other jQuery methods on it.
+If you need to use the raw data you can access it's `content` property.

 ### Example (Promises):